BikeBrampton has created Cycling Tips on our own and in partnership to make cycling in Brampton safer.

 You can choose to wave them through, especially if you are not sure they are stopping for you to proceed.
 Similarly, assume the drivers exiting the mall will not see you.

-Avoid the dreaded “Door Prize” when passing a parking vehicle
+Avoid receiving the “Door Prize” when passing a parking vehicle

 Pass a parked car, allowing 1 metre of space.
 The driver could give you the “DOOR PRIZE”, by opening their door just as you try to pass!
 Door prizes and right hooks are the dreaded two-some for lack of attention when cycling in traffic!
 It may be the driver’s fault, but the cyclist pays the price.